 I have handled cases in which the “victim” was high on drugs or that never even saw the assault occur, but in both cases that was enough to bring the defendant through the system.
 I do not know of exact ways to solve this problem, but it seems a criminal check on the “victim” should give the police officers a clue on the degree of credibility they have.
 They can also look at past reports of similar actions and the results.
 Unfortunately there is probably no way to prevent it from happening once or twice from a victim, but a lot of the time there is a history of these kind of actions in the “victims” past.
 I am not saying a criminal record precludes one from being assaulted, but the officers should at that point, dig a little deeper into the story etc. to see if charges are warranted.

 Dismissal: Even when a case is dismissed because the evidence is weak or the “victim” is not credible, the damage has already been done.
 The damage goes beyond what has already been pointed out, because of the consequences of the record.
 If someone has used an expungement before, they may not qualify to have this arrest expunged from their record.
 What this means?
-It means that for the rest of that persons life, potential employers and landlords can see that you were charged with an assault.
+It means that for the rest of that persons life, potential employers can see that you were charged with an assault.
 Does anyone think that will not persuade them to not hire or not rent to that particular individual?
 This is an incurable injustice that will last that persons entire life.
 Why?
 Because anyone has the power under this system, to ruin someones life.

 January 26th, 2011